darrylwest/cassava-logger/README.md

 ## Rolling File Logger

+There are multiple rolling file handlers to support rolling by size or time.
+Times include second, minute, hour and day.
+The rotating day handler is used in the logger middleware project.

 You will find an example similar to this in "examples".
 The log's filename is changed to "day-logger.YYYY-MM-DD.log" and rotates daily.

 	handler,_ := logger.NewRotatingDayHandler( "./day-logger" )